-CAD vs. Web-to-Pack: Why PackQ Redefines Packaging Workflows
+CAD vs. Web-to-Pack: Why packQ Redefines Packaging Workflows

 .webp)

-For decades, packaging relied on CAD for construction and DTP for design — powerful but slow, complex, and prone to errors.
-PackQ unites these steps online: standard-based templates, real-time previews, automated Preflight, and instant pricing.
+For decades, packaging relied on CAD for construction and DTP for design — powerful but slow, complex, and prone to errors. packQ unites these steps online: standard-based templates, real-time previews, automated Preflight, and instant pricing.
 CAD remains vital for special projects, but for standard packaging and small runs, Web-to-Pack is the faster, scalable, and more customer-friendly solution.

 Two Worlds Compared: CAD vs. Web-to-Pack